metrico/opentelemetry-trace-sampling-demo/README.md

 ### Disclaimer

 - All rights belong to their respective owners
 - Grafana®, Loki™ and Tempo® are a Trademark of Raintank, Grafana Labs.
-ClickHouse® is a trademark of ClickHouse Inc.
+- ClickHouse® is a Trademark of ClickHouse Inc.